Frequently Asked Questions

 How are volunteers making a difference in their communities?

 All types of Americans are serving in a variety of ways.
 From young students to seniors - Americans are making a difference through traditional nonprofits, by serving informally in their communities, and creating their own service project.
-The Volunteering in America data shows that 64.5 million Americans across the country volunteered to help change the course of their communities.
+The Volunteering in America data shows that 62.6 million Americans across the country volunteered to help change the course of their communities. communities.
+In addition, more than 152 million Americans (62.5 percent) also engaged in "informal volunteering" in their communities, which includes helping neighbors with such tasks as watching each other’s children, helping with shopping, or house sitting.
 Volunteering in America data illustrates the rate of individuals ages 16 and over who perform unpaid volunteer activities for or through an organization.
 It is important to note that this is only one of the many ways that Americans are serving.

 Volunteers are mobilizing to help individuals in need by mentoring youth to help them stay in school; serving food at their local church or shelter; providing job training and employment counseling; and contributing to many other critical services.
 Through service, volunteers are supporting the vulnerable populations hit hardest by the economy and helping to create a stronger, more stable future.

 Are volunteers replacing current staff in nonprofit organizations?